penn5/LineageOTA/README.md

 > Using the `build.prop` instead offers an easy and smooth integration, which could potentially be used even in local builds that make use fully of the official repos, but only updates through a local OTA REST Server.
 For example, by using the [docker-lineage-cicd](https://github.com/julianxhokaxhiu/docker-lineage-cicd) project.

 ## Changelog

+### v2.7.1

+- Fix Stuff
+- Speed Optimisations
+- Remove slow stuff
+- Note that files have to be NIGHTLY, not UNOFFICIAL, I think.

 ### v2.7.0